barbazul/1kfa/mod_guide_gm.md

 This can also be a good move to underscore particularly tricky dangers.
-Let the players know that if they attempt to dive between the giant clockwork gears, you're going to spend a *Challenge point* to increase the difficulty.
+Let the players know that if they attempt to dive between the giant clockwork gears, you're going to spend a *Shadow point* to increase the difficulty.

 ## Drive Towards Your Next Journey Point